myHandiQR myHandiQR

 78 years old · at home

-Helene takes her time with everyday tasks.
-She recognises faces well, but can lose track of a long conversation.
-She appreciates being addressed directly, not via her daughter.
+Hélène takes her time with everyday tasks.
+She recognizes faces well, but can lose track during a long conversation.
+She appreciates being spoken to directly, not through her daughter.

 How to help him